What Is Malware and How Can We Prevent It?

 If you’re running any social media accounts in the background, log out of them immediately.
-For hackers, social media accounts can be a treasure trove of information that can be used to access passwords, access additional private information and even create a fake online identity using your details and pictures.
-And, naturally, any work or financial accounts should be logged out of immediately too.
+For hackers, social media accounts are a treasure trove of information that can be used to access passwords, private details, and even create a fake online identity using your name and pictures.

 5. Back up important files and documents

-There’s never a bad time to back-up your data so ideally, this should’ve been done before any attack.
-For especially sensitive data, there’s a 3-2-1 backup rule: have three copies; two of which are on external media (such as external hard drives) with one offsite.
+For especially sensitive data, there’s a 3-2-1 backup rule: have three copies, two of which are on external media (such as external hard drives) with one offsite.

 6. Change passwords

 You should be changing passwords and sensitive information regularly, but this is especially important after a cyberattack.
-Even if you’ve had your computer repaired and were lucky enough not to lose work or sensitive information, remember there might still be someone out there with your password.
+Even if you’ve had your computer repaired and were lucky enough to retain your work and sensitive information, remember there might still be someone out there with your password.

 7. Reinstall your operating system

-This may or may not be necessary, depending on the severity of the attack.
-But, you should be able to reinstall systems relatively easily – many of them are available online and some are provided on disks or drives when you purchase your computer.
+This may or may not be necessary, depending on the severity of an attack.
+But you should be able to reinstall systems relatively easily – many are available online, and some are provided on disks or drives when you purchase your computer.

 Malware is an unwelcome price to pay for living in the digital age.
-But with the right precautions – and the right antivirus security – you should be able to browse, work and network with peace of mind.
+But with proper precautions – and the right antivirus security – you should be able to browse, work, and network with peace of mind.

 We’d like to stay in touch.